LAST UPDATED APRIL 16, 2022

 Belgian d’Uccles are some of the sweetest, calmest and friendliest breeds of chicken.
 They enjoy snuggling up for naps on your lap, nibbling treats from your hand, and are excellent with small children.

-I have loved, loved, loved the lavender Ameraucana for their pale “blue” gray plumage and sky blue eggs, and still plan on offering them for 2023.
+I have loved, loved, loved the self blue Ameraucana for their pale “lavender” gray plumage and sky blue eggs, and still plan on offering them for 2023.
 These Opal Legbar would sure make an interesting cross where they share so many of the same traits.
-The Opal Legbar lay a larger egg and more consistently than the lavender Ameraucanas.
+The Opal Legbar lay a larger egg and lay more consistently than the lavender Ameraucanas.